Legally Reviewed by Matthew Dolman

 - Sexual abuse or assault: This claim directly addresses the abusive actions of the perpetrator, holding them legally responsible for any unwanted sexual contact or exploitation inflicted on the survivor.

-- Negligent supervision or hiring: This applies when an agency or foster care provider fails to properly vet, monitor, or train individuals, allowing someone unfit or dangerous to harm a child in their care.
+- Negligent supervision or hiring: This applies when a foster care agency or provider fails to properly vet, monitor, or train individuals, allowing someone unfit or dangerous to harm a child in their care.

 - Emotional distress: Survivors can seek compensation for the psychological trauma they suffered, including anxiety, depression, PTSD, and other lasting mental health impacts resulting from the abuse.

-- Failure to protect: This claim targets institutions that knew or should have known a child was at risk but failed to take reasonable steps to prevent harm, allowing abuse to occur or continue.
+- Failure to protect: This claim targets institutions, including foster care agencies, that knew or should have known a child was at risk but failed to take reasonable steps to prevent harm, allowing abuse to occur or continue.

 When suing a government agency, things are more complicated than they are when dealing with a private company or individual.
 If you choose FileAbuseLawsuit.com to help you, we will guide you through every step and handle all the legal work while you focus on healing yourself and your family.